 Register Description GPBR1(MADC_HFCLK_EN & DEFAULT_MADC_CLK_EN) Both MADC_HFCLK_EN and DEFAULT_MADC_CLK_EN should be set to "1" after power on.
 Turning these bits on will enable the ADC to work properly, which is necessary for the TPS65950 to monitor the battery voltage.
 If these bits are not set, battery charging will not start.
 This should be one of the first tasks the boot code performs.
 BCIMFTH1(VBATOV1TH) VBATOV1TH sets the voltage threshold when the battery charger changes modes from pre-charge to main charge.
-On a fully depleted battery (voltage less than 3.2V) the charger will enter pre-charge mode until the battery voltage reaches 3.2V.
+On a fully-depleted battery (voltage less than 3.2V), the charger will enter pre-charge mode until the battery voltage reaches 3.2V.
 Once at 3.2V, the charger turns off while the system boots.
-If the battery drops below VBATOV1TH during the time from when the boot starts until the GPBR1 register (above) is set, the charger will return to pre-charge mode and limit the charging current to only 100mA.
+If the battery drops below VBATOV1TH from the time the boot starts until the GPBR1 register (above) is set, the charger will return to pre-charge mode and limit the charging current to only 100 mA.
 Changing VBATOV1TH to a lower value can help with this situation.
 This should also be one of the first tasks the boot code performs.
 The VBATOV1TH setting is dependent upon the battery used in the system and should be verified on individual designs.
 BCIIREF1 & BCIIREF2 BCIIREF1 and BCIIREF2 set the main charging current.
 This is just one of many locations the charging current can be set.
 Please reference TI's TPS65950 TRM for alternate methods.

-BCIMFTH9(HSVOLTTH) HSVOLTTH defines the heat-save voltage threshold.
-Please refer to the "Heat-Save Detection" section of TI's TPS65950 TRM for information on enabling heat-save.
-BCIMFTH9(HSCURTH) HSCURTH defines the heat-save current threshold.
-Please refer to the "Heat-Save Detection" section of TI's TPS65950 TRM for information on enabling heat-save.
+Register Description HSVOLTTH defines the heat-save voltage threshold.
+Please refer to "Section 7.5.6: Heat-Save Detection" in TI's TPS65950 TRM for information on enabling the heat-save feature.
+HSCURTH defines the heat save current threshold.
+Please refer to "Section 7.5.6: Heat-Save Detection" in TI's TPS65950 TRM for information on enabling the heat-save feature.